-Cats and squirrels are common predators found in almost every neighborhood.
-They pose a threat to nesting birds1.
+Cats and squirrels are common predators found in almost every neighbourhood.
+They pose a threat to nesting birds.
 To protect these birds, you can build a predator-proof birdhouse.
-This safe haven will help birds nest and raise their young without fear of predators.
+This haven will help birds nest and raise their young without fear of predators.

 With the right materials and techniques, you can make a birdhouse that birds will love.
 A birdhouse building guide is key to following predator-proof birdhouse plans.
-Most nesting boxes should be at least ten feet off the ground to keep predators away1.
-Adding a roof extension of five to six inches can also keep cats out1.
+Most nesting boxes should be at least ten feet off the ground to keep predators away.
+Adding a roof extension of five to six inches can also keep cats out.

 Key Takeaways